btcspry/3d-wallet-generator/README.md

 - Python3: this project is designed for Python3, not Python2
 - PyBitcoin, just run `sudo pip3 install bitcoin`
 - PyQRCode, just run `sudo pip3 install pyqrcode`
-- OpenSCAD, just install from their website, and the program should find it automatically (submit an issue if it doesn't)
+- OpenSCAD 2015 (or higher), just install from their website, and the program should find it automatically (submit an issue if it doesn't)

 ## Features
 - Supports a variety of configuration and size options